-Overview of Benefits for the Student Secure Plan
+Overview of Student Secure Plan Benefits

 The Student Secure, International Student Health Insurance plan is available to international and study abroad students in three main plan levels; Smart, Budget and Select.
 Each plan level offers different coverage limits, with the Smart being the most affordable and the Select the most comprehensive of the three plans.
 Please view the benefits below and contact us if you need further help with choosing the best plan option for you.